Promote a congress

 Partnerships and collaborations

-Cross-promote with other clubs: Partner with nearby clubs to promote each other’s events and potentially offer package deals for multiple congresses.
+Cross-promote with other clubs: Partner with nearby clubs to promote each other’s congresses and potentially offer package deals for multiple congresses.

 Sponsor engagement: Seek local business sponsorships to enhance your event’s appeal and potentially cover some promotional costs.